BDC Hamburger Icon

 • The Advertising Club: This nonprofit is dedicated to educating and connecting advertising, marketing and media professionals.

-• American Advertising Federation: This organization is dedicated to growth for advertising professionals at all levels.
+• American Advertising Federation: This organization is dedicated to the growth of advertising professionals at all levels.

 • Geena Davis Institute on Gender in Media: Founded by actress Geena Davis, this organization focuses on creating equal representation for women in media.